betrusted-io/betrusted-io.github.io/avalanche-noise.md

 * successfully boots at 2.8V and 4.4V
 * generates noise at 0C and 80C.
 At 0C the noise is about 50% larger in amplitude, at 80C it's about 50% smaller in amplitude.

+Notes:
+* The voltage on the regulation capacitor has a non-trivial amount of ripple.
+This probably applies a signature on the noise generated.
+* The TPS61158 draws about 1uA through the feedback
+pin, which means of the target 4.2uA bias current, 1 uA is shunted into the feedback pin (resulting in 3.2uA going into the diode).

+# Next Iteration

 The overall footprint is around 1 cm^2, and can be optimized further by going to a smaller inductor.
 The inductor initially chosen for the test circuit is greatly oversized for the application (just in case higher current were needed for testing).
 A much smaller inductor, perhaps an 0603 or 0805 part, could be used thus reducing the footprint even further.

-It's also noted that the voltage on the regulation capacitor has a non-trivial amount of ripple.
-This probably applies a signature on the noise generated, but not a large enough signature to be of concern.
-It's also noted that the TPS61158 draws about 1uA through the feedback pin, which means of the target 4.2uA bias current, a significant fraction is flowing into the feedback pin.
+For example, a TDK MLZ1608M220WT000 is in an 0603 package and saturates at 55mA.
+This should be sufficient given the operating current of 3uA, although there is some question about the inductor's performance during power-on.

+A smaller footprint for the noise generating diode could be used as well.
+The initial layout used a SOT-23 footprint to accommodate a wide variety of devices but the final circuit could use a SOD-523.
+The following devices are candidates to be tested:

+* BZT585B15T, BZT585B18T - zener diode, intended for voltage reference purposes
+* PESD12VS1UB, PESD15VS1UB - TVS diode, intended for circuit protection